cforbes1/Go-SQLMock-Test-Example/README.md

     for all the cases in the slice {
       initialize a mock DB
-      create and add an EXPECTED ROW to the mock db set up an EXPECTED QUERY an ensure that it returns the EXPECTED ROW for a successful query test our GetByID() function to see that it returns the correct use set up an EXPECTED QUERY an ensure that it returns an ERROR for an unsuccessful query test our GetByID() function to see that it returns an error make sure we met all expectations of the mock database }
+      create and add an EXPECTED ROW to the mock db if the case expects an error {
+        set up an EXPECTED QUERY an ensure that it returns an ERROR for an unsuccessful query test our GetByID() function to see that it returns an error } else {
+        set up an EXPECTED QUERY an ensure that it returns the EXPECTED ROW for a successful query test our GetByID() function to see that it returns the correct use
+      }
+      make sure we met all expectations of the mock database }
   */